jhamrick714/github-actions-guide/README.md

 # Important Instructions

-This is demo repository for git and github.
+This is a demo repository for practicing Git & GitHub.